A Quick Guide To Menthon-Saint-Bernard

 Lake Annecy, in the Haute-Savoie department of the Rhône-Alpes is big enough to hide more than a few secrets.
-Amidst its mountains, forests, country roads, rocky grottos and obscure legends of the lake there are dotted myriad beautiful and serene little villages.
-It’s difficult to say which of these is the most beautiful, prettiest and quietest, but if I had to then Menthon-Saint-Bernard would be in the top two (I have a weakness for the tiny village of Duingt on the other side of the lake).
-It’s easy to reach Menthon-Saint-Bernard relatively quickly from nearby Annecy, either by a 10 minute road or lake trip, or if you’re up to it, then a half an hour bike ride through the pretty Veyrier-du-Lac.
+Amidst its mountains, forests, rocky grottos and legends of the lake there are myriad little villages.
+It’s difficult to say which of these is the prettiest, but Menthon-Saint-Bernard would be in the top two (I have a weakness for tiny Duingt on the other side of the lake).
+It’s easy to reach Menthon-Saint-Bernard relatively quickly from nearby Annecy, either by a 10-minute road or lake trip or if you’re up to it, then a half an hour bike ride through the undulating countryside of Veyrier-du-Lac.

 Sleeping Beauty’s Castle